auttij/Cpp-media-player/README.md

 qmake src/MediaPlayer/MediaPlayer.pro -spec linux-g++ CONFIG+=debug CONFIG+=qml_debug
 ```
 This will create a Makefile for you which will compile the project.

+You can also use `build.sh` which is found in src/build/

 ### Install required libraries: